-Crowned by a circle of majestic peaks, the Island of Tahiti, the largest island in French Polynesia, towers over the ocean like a proud and royal Queen.
-The mountainous interior is adorned with mystical valleys, clear streams, and high waterfalls.
+Where is Tahiti, the remote paradise?
+Crowned by a circle of majestic peaks, the Island of Tahiti, the largest island in French Polynesia, towers over the South Pacific ocean like a proud and royal Queen.
+The mountainous interior of Tahiti Island is adorned with mystical valleys, clear streams, and high waterfalls.
 Most of the island’s population resides near the shore, leaving the interior of the island feeling almost untouched and ancient, despite such proximity to the bustling capital of Papeete.
 Papeete, meaning “water basket,” was once a gathering place where Tahitians came to fill their calabashes with fresh water.
-Now, Papeete, the touchstone of this island nation, boasts world-class resorts, spas, fine dining and unique restaurants, nightclubs, vibrant markets, museums, pearl shops, and boutiques.
+Now, Papeete, the touchstone of this island nation, boasts world-class Tahiti resorts, hotels, spas, fine dining and unique restaurants, nightclubs, vibrant markets, museums, pearl shops, and boutiques.

 Tahiti… Just the word…